Einstein314/USACO/README.md

-# USACO
+# Competitive Programming
-Compilation of USACO materials.
+Compilation of competitive programming materials from high school.